cardstack/ember-data-fastboot/README.md

  3. Your application boots up in the browser.
 This addon's instance-initializer notices the serialized models and uses `pushPayload` to load them into the `Store`.
  4. As your app renders in the browser, any `store.findRecord`, etc will locate the already cached models.

+## JSON-API Required

+This addon assumes that your application is using [DS.JSONAPISerializer](http://emberjs.com/api/data/classes/DS.JSONAPISerializer.html) as your application's default serialization method.

 ## Installation